If you are new to the world of the Stock Market, one of the first things you have to learn is how to read a stock’s price.

 All these questions and more will be answered in the following article.

-Watch the video, or read the article below.
+Watch this Stock Price Video, or read the article below.

 This is the time at which the last share was traded.
 Here you see 5:02 AM EDT (Eastern Daylight Time)